 Each Residency is customized to accommodate each project’s specific needs and status.
 Participants should expect to explore questions related to the following documentary filmmaking topics:

-At the conclusion of the Residency your film should be at picture lock or final edit.
+At the conclusion of the RESIDENCY (MENA) your film should be at picture lock or final edit.
 The film should be ready for finishing and post-production.

 Films are expected to be completed (picture lock/final cut) at the conclusion of the Residency.
 The selection committee will take this into consideration when selecting projects that have a realistic chance of being completed during the Residency and shall accordingly award an appropriate number of weeks to achieve this goal.

 DOX BOX is a grant-giver and will not hold shares.
-The RESIDENCY is legally considered as a grant into the shares of Arab-World director(s)/producer(s).
-DOX BOX retains the right to make the film available for free viewing in our online FILM LIBRARY, accessible to DOX BOX COMMUNITY members only.
+The RESIDENCY (MENA) is legally considered as a grant into the shares of Arab-World director(s)/producer(s).
+DOX BOX retains the right to make the film available for free viewing in our online Academy, accessible to DOX BOX COMMUNITY members only.

-The RESIDENCY is a financial support scheme that is in form an editing grant managed by DOX BOX.
+The RESIDENCY (MENA) is a financial support that comes in form an editing grant managed by DOX BOX.
 Since no funds need to be recouped, none of your exploitable rights are encumbered.
-Our contract requires acknowledgement in the final credits of the film and on your promotional materials, that the final film be included in the DOX BOX Online LIBRARY, and that a final narrative report and evaluation form be submitted.
+Our contract requires acknowledgement in the final credits of the film and on your promotional materials, that the final film be included in the DOX BOX Online Academy, and that a final narrative report and evaluation form be submitted.
 We may ask you to offer professional support to other filmmakers and the independent film field globally.

-The Residency agreement to be signed by awarded filmmakers shall state clearly the value of this grant.
+The RESIDENCY (MENA) agreement to be signed by awarded filmmakers shall state clearly the value of this grant.
 The value of this grant shall be transferred to the producers’ or directors’ shares in the film’s financing.
 Detailed agreements shall be extended to grantees upon selection.

 DOX BOX encourages directors to hold shares in their own films.
 However, it is the applicant, whether the director or producer, who will be granted the value of DOX BOX’s financial contribution and assigned shares, provided he or she is from the Arab region.